golioth/docs/docs/cloud/1-services/5-ota/2-uploading-artifacts.md

 $ west sign -t imgtool --no-hex -B ./build/zephyr/app_update.bin -- --key ../../../bootloader/mcuboot/root-rsa-2048.pem --version 1.0.1
 ```

-Them you can upload to our backend using the following command:
+Then you can upload to our backend using the following command:

 ```
 # assuming you have a blueprint name nrf91